 Meetings, starting at 7.45 pm, are at the Star Inn at Tickenham, BS21 6SE.
 Meetings are held from October until the group annual meeting in April.

 In summer the group exhibits at local agricultural shows, and church / village/ charity sponsored events or fetes, and arranges walks lead by members of the Trust.
 The group undertakes habitat management in conjunction with local landowners and contributes work parties for the Trust reserve at Shapwick Moor on the fourth Sunday each month, weather permitting.
-Projects for 2008 include hedge planting, ditch clearance, coppicing and surveying (birds, insects, plants and habitat.
+Current projects include hedge planting, ditch clearance, coppicing and surveying (birds, insects, plants and habitat).

-Volunteers meet at the Natural England Avalon Car park (known too most as the Willows Café, currently closed for refurbishment ) at 9.45 am and stay as long as they can.
+Volunteers meet at the new Shapwick Moor car park at 9.45am and stay as long as they can.
 Everyone is welcome and anyone with experience of gardening or heavier woodland working is particularly appreciated.

 - Big ‘thank you’ to Hawk and Owl Trust North Somerset Group for Equipment Donation (Thursday 27 February 2014) - The lovely members of the North Somerset H&OT Group have donated six pairs of top quality loppers to enhance the tool stocks at Shapwick Moor.
 These tools have been needed urgently to help cut back willows along the ditch sides, one of the most important habitats on the reserve.
 Pictured here are Carrie Riches (ChairContinue Reading